Agronomy

 - Participants will be divided into three groups.
 Each participant must stay with their assigned group until they are told otherwise by the contest supervisor.

-- The coaches will have the privilege of checking all materials used in the contest.
-A coach shall not object to anything being included in the contest because it was not secured for study.
+- The coaches will have the privilege of checking all materials used in the A coach shall not object to anything being included in the contest because it was not secured for study.

-- The contestants will not communicate with anyone except contest officials while the contest is in progress.
-This includes verbal communication as well as telephone calls and text messages.
+- The contestants will not communicate with anyone except contest officials while the contest is in This includes verbal communication as well as telephone calls and text messages.

 - In view of fairness to all schools, no team will be permitted to practice in the OSU crops teaching laboratory, except during supervised training workshops conducted prior to the contest.
-A list of resources is provided in Appendix E.

 Format